 How to calculate GRR.

-On the other hand, if you’re looking to understand more holistically what’s happening with your customer base, then NRR is the best metric to use because it takes into account not only the negative impact of churn and contraction, but also the positive impacts of upsells and cross-sells.
+On the other hand, if you’re looking to understand more holistically what’s happening with your customer base, then NRR is the best metric to use because it takes into account not only the negative impact of churn and contraction, but also the positive impacts of price increases, upsells and cross-sells.

 ARR is the recurring revenue a SaaS company earns annually while NRR measures how well the company retains its customer base and expands revenue from it.
 Despite sounding similar, they’re completely different.